-- Whilst we aim to run all courses, if any subject does not attract enough students, then it will not be offered within the curriculum of years 4 & 5. - Do not choose a subject because your friend has chosen it; you may end up in different groups anyway. - Do not choose a subject because you like a particular teacher, they may not necessarily end up being your teacher in years 4 & 5. - You must meet the options deadlines
+- Whilst we aim to run all courses, if a subject does not attract enough students, then it will not be offered within the curriculum of years 4 & 5. - Do not choose a subject because your friend has chosen it; it is likely you may end up in different groups anyway. - Do not choose a subject because you like a particular teacher, they may not necessarily end up being your teacher in years 4 & 5. - You must meet the options deadlines.

-Do everything you can now to be sure that you are choosing correctly.
+Do everything you can now to be sure that you are making the right choices.
 Trying to change course once it has started is difficult and disruptive to your education, and is often not possible.
 I wish you all good luck with your studies for the remainder of the academic year.
 Please use all the resources and information available to help you make this decision, and if you need anything, just ask.